-COVID Testing and Vaccinations in Canton
+COVID Testing in Canton

 The State of Michigan, MDHHS, through its contractor Honu, will expand the hours and availability of testing at the Sheldon School site, 44649 Michigan Avenue, Canton, MI.
 The hours of operation and service provided are as follows:

 **Please note: The site will be closed on Thursday November 24, in celebration of Thanksgiving day.
 Operations will resume on Friday November 25.
 Testing will continue through December 22.

 Monday 9 am – 4 pm

 The CDC guidance for a fourth booster shot available at this site is as follows:

 - Added guidance that people ages 12 years and older who are moderately or severely immunocompromised may choose to receive a second booster dose using an mRNA COVID-19 vaccine at least 4 months after the first booster dose

 - Added guidance that adults ages 50 years and older who are not moderately or severely immunocompromised may choose to receive a second booster dose using an mRNA COVID-19 vaccine at least 4 months after the first booster dose

 - Added guidance that people ages 18–49 years who are not moderately or severely immunocompromised and who received Janssen COVID-19 Vaccine as both their primary series dose and booster dose may receive a second booster dose using an mRNA COVID-19 vaccine at least 4 months after the first Janssen booster dose